rtroper/github-tutorial/README.md

 * Push your development branch to the `origin` repo (on GitHub)
 * Open a pull request in GitHub on your development branch

-This workflow provides a way to make changes to a GitHub repo that:

-* Allows collaborators to make changes to the same repo without pushing changes over the top of others' changes
-* Allows collaborators to review each other's changes before merging the changes into the main branch (e.g. `master`)
+This workflow allows collaborators to review each other's changes before merging the changes into the main branch (e.g. `master`).
 The steps listed above are described in detail in the following sections.

 ### Pull Changes from GitHub to your Local Repo

 In a team development environment, you will need to regularly check that your local repo is up-to-date with the `origin` repo on GitHub.
-To make sure that you have the latest changes that have been pushed by other team members, first run `git fetch` and then `git status`.
+To make sure you have the latest changes that have been pushed by other team members, first run `git fetch` and then `git status`.

 ![git fetch](/images/git-fetch.png)

-The `git fetch` will 'fetch' the latest changes from the `origin` repo on GitHub without actually merging those changes into your local repo.
+The `git fetch` command will 'fetch' the latest changes from the `origin` repo on GitHub without actually merging those changes into your local repo.
 If there are changes in the `origin` repo that are not in your local repo, the output of `git status` will indicate that your branch is behind the `origin` repo.
 To pull these changes into your local repo, run `git pull`.

 ![git pull](/images/git-pull.png)